-How to get cheap concert tickets: save in London, Nottingham and across the UK
+How to get cheap concert tickets: Save on gig tickets in London and more UK cities

-Live music is well and truly back with a bang, and while that’s great for our social lives, it’s not so easy on our wallets.
+There's never a shortage of great live music, and while that’s great for our social lives, it’s not so easy on our wallets.
 Here’s everything you need to know for securing cheap concert tickets.

 Finding cheap tickets is something the Going Out team excels at.
-We like to experience new things just as much as you do, and we, too, understand how difficult it is to pay for things in the current cost of living crisis.
-So, be sure to take a look at our ‘How to get cheap theatre tickets’ and ‘How to get cheap cinema tickets’ guides for top money saving tips.
-Plus, if you’re travelling further afield for adventures, perhaps to Alton Towers or to Chessington World of Adventures, here’s how to get cheap train tickets.
+Be sure to take a look at our how to get cheap theatre tickets and how to get cheap cinema tickets guides for top money saving tips.
+Plus, if you’re travelling further afield for adventures, perhaps check out our how to get cheap Alton Towers tickets, how to get cheap Chessington World of Adventures tickets and how to get cheap Thorpe Park tickets guides, and here’s how to get cheap train tickets.

-So without further ado, music lovers, let’s find out how you can get cheap concert tickets to see your favourite artists live.
+So, music lovers- let’s find out how you can get cheap concert tickets to see your favourite artists live.

 - How to get cheap concert tickets